SaFrMo/vue-phaser/README.md

 ## TODO

-* Create PhaserGroup component in Core
+- [ ] Create PhaserGroup component in Core
-* Destroy children prop on PhaserContainer
+- [ ] Destroy children prop on PhaserContainer
+- [ ] Collide events mimicking Overlap events in physics mixin

 ## To Document

 - [ ] All components in `/src/plugin/components/core`
 - [ ] `options` prop of `phaser-shape` passes options directly to function - x, y, scale are ignored, since the component uses `movable` and `scalable` mixins
 - [ ] Destroy children/remove from scene props in PhaserPhysicsGroup
+- [ ] gameMixin registerd globally

 ### Dev To Document